slimta/python-slimta/doc/manual/slimta.edges.rst

     can be accepted.
 The keys and values in this dictionary are the usernames and passwords, respectively, of the valid authentication credentials.

+``http`` Edges
+""""""""""""""

+HTTP Edges produce an :class:`~slimta.edge.wsgi.WsgiEdge` object that is then configured to receive mail.
+It supports the following options:

+* ``listener``: Dictionary

+  This mapping defines how to open the listening socket.
+It takes two keys, ``interface`` and ``port``.
+By default, these are ``'127.0.0.1'`` and ``25``, respectively.

+* ``hostname``: String

+  This is the string presented as the machine's hostname in the SMTP banner message.
+By default, this will be the machine's FQDN.

+* ``uri``: String

+  This option defines a regular expression pattern that request paths must match, or a ``404 Not Found`` will be returned.
+If it is not given, all paths are accepted.

+* ``tls``: Dictionary

+  This mapping, which takes the same keys as the keyword parameters to :func:`~ssl.wrap_socket`, both enables and configures TLS encryption on this HTTP edge.
+All inbound requests must be HTTPS.
+By default, TLS is not enabled.

+* ``rules``: Dictionary

+  This sub-section gives extra configurability in the internals of the HTTP edge.
+It has its own set of keys, all of which are optional:

+  * ``only_senders``: List

+    Only the email addresses in this list will be accepted when given in the ``X-Envelope-Sender`` header from a client.
+By default, all senders are accepted.

+  * ``only_recipients``: List

+    Only the email addresses in this list will be acceped when given in the ``X-Envelope-Recipient`` headers from the client.
+By default, all recipients are accepted.

 ``custom`` Edges
 """"""""""""""""